sontek/sontek_net/sontek-frontend/posts/2022/intro_to_just.md

   python3 -m http.server $WEBSERVER_PORT
 ```

-Just when you run `just http` it'll launch the http server on port 9000.
+When you run `just http` it'll launch the http server on port 9000.
 One important line
 in this file is `set dotenv-load`, it will not load the `.env` file without you telling it to.

 ## Don't use language specific scripts!